digitalservicebund/a2j-rechtsantragstelle/doc/adr/0015-fgr-storing-consent-in-object-storage.md

 ## Decision

 We will use an Object Storage solution to store the temporary consent data.
+One file per day will contain the collected consent data.
+We will add a lifecycle rule that removes each file after 365 days from its creation.

 ### Technical Factors